Safe Use of Pesticides To or Near Water

 The PA6aw to or near water spraying course is just that.
 If you have found your way here you have discovered that you need a different qualification!
 The PA6aw safe use of pesticides course will only enable you to spray one metre from the top of the bank to the water body and if required to the actual water body though not from a boat – that’s a different one again!

-Before being able to move onto an application unit such as the PA6aw, you must have completed the PA1 Handling and Application of Pesticides.
-This is why we recommend booking both at the same time.
+Before being able to move onto an application unit such as the PA6aw to or near water.
+You must first have completed the PA1 Handling and Application of Pesticides, we advise booking both units in the same month, it saves you travelling to Settle twice!

 Our PA6aw course, session one has now gone online through blended learning.
 But do not worry we will talk you through everything you need to do.
 It is a simple and straightforward way to carry out session one of your PA6aw course.